Alternative DSM-5 model for personality disorders

 The Alternative DSM-5 Model for Personality Disorders (AMPD), introduced in Section III of the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), is a dimensional–categorical hybrid model of personality disorders, meaning that it integrates a dimensional model of personality disorders with a categorical one.
 This is achieved through mapping of individual, categorical personality disorders to specific combinations of impairment in personality functioning and pathological personality traits.

 The alternative model features the following specific personality disorders: antisocial, avoidant, borderline, narcissistic, obsessive–compulsive, and schizotypal, constituting a reduction of entities, as the standard model contains the diagnoses of dependent, histrionic, paranoid, and schizoid personality disorders in addition to those in the AMPD.
 It also contains a trait specified diagnosis for manifestations of personality disorder not covered by the specific diagnoses, such as the four omitted categories.

-Designed to address limitations of the categorical system – such as heterogeneous PD categories, excessive comorbidity, arbitrary thresholds and insufficient diagnostic precision, the AMPD has generally been found to hold validity; however, it remains subject to ongoing debate and research in regards to aspects such as the relationship between traits and functioning level.
+Designed to address limitations of the categorical classification of personality disorders – such as heterogeneous PD categories, excessive comorbidity, arbitrary thresholds and insufficient diagnostic precision – the AMPD has generally been found to hold validity; however, it remains subject to ongoing debate and research in regards to aspects such as the relationship between traits and functioning level.

 Background

 The categorical model of personality disorders in the DSM was originally introduced in the DSM-III, released in 1980, replacing the previously used narrative-based diagnoses with diagnoses based on clearly defined criteria.
 This categorical model persisted in subsequent editions – such as the DSM-III-R and DSM-IV – of the DSM.
-In the 2000's, when the upcoming DSM-5 was being planned and developed, there was a consensus that the categorical model was insufficient due to personality disorders being better understood as dimensional, while the categorical approach was understood to have had a negative impact on the development of conceptual and clinical aspects of personality disorders.
+In the 2000s, when the upcoming DSM-5 was being planned and developed, there was a consensus that the categorical model was insufficient due to personality disorders being better understood as dimensional, while the categorical approach was understood to have had a negative impact on the development of conceptual and clinical aspects of personality disorders.
 Shifting the paradigm in psychiatric diagnosis in the direction of a dimensional approach was a significant intention behind the proposal to create a new DSM edition.